syncfusion-content/javascript-docs/js/RichTextEditor/Toolbar-Support.md

 ### Undo and Redo

 As the name explains, the **undo** function allows you to undo a number of recent actions in an editing area.
 To go along with **Undo** is **Redo**.
-Using this tool, you can avoid mistakes while editing.
+You can avoid errors while editing, by using this tool.

 ### Clipboard action

-Most used clipboard actions are cut, copy, and paste.
+The most used clipboard actions are cut, copy, and paste.
 These tools are used to rearrange the content within your editing area.
 You can copy and paste the images or text from locations other than the editing area.

-To render RichTextEditor with the above toolbar options, include the following code in your **HTML** page.
+To render RichTextEditor with the above toolbar options, include the following code example in your **HTML** page.